surazdott/api-response/README.md

 Note: API response messages are predefined and can be changed from parameters or from the language file.

 ## Request Validation
-Laravel's request validation is can be used for both web and api.
+Laravel's request validation can be used for both web and API.
 You can call the trait

 `SurazDott\ApiResposne\Concerns\HasApiResponse;`